Residential Architects NYC(Last Updated On: December 31, 2019)

-Renovating an apartment is a big deal.
-It requires planning and preparation.
-In this post I am going to cover a few items you may or may not know you need to consider before renovating your apartment in NYC. mostly we are covering architectural services during an apartment renovation.
+In this post I am going to cover a few items you may or may not know you need to consider before building or renovating in NYC.
+Mostly we are covering residential architectural services, and some points to consider before you select your residential architect in NYC.

 - Board & Building Management Requirements